What is Natural Wine? Natural Wine, Explained

 • Personal Sensitivities: Some people just react differently to certain wine components.

-If you're one of those unfortunate souls who get headaches after a glass or two, maybe chat with your doctor.
+If you're one of those unfortunate souls who get headaches after a glass or two, chat with your doctor.
 They might have some tips or insights for you.
-Don't believe to marketeers, clean wine gurus, no-sulfites, zero sugar, sugar free, or any other zealot who's out there telling half truths, at best.
+Don't believe marketeers, clean wine gurus, no-sulfites, zero sugar, sugar free, or any other zealot who's out there telling half truths, at best.